gental-py/dash/README.md

 `User`:
 Have limited permissions.
 Cannot edit dregistry, manage other account.
 (Can change name and password for their own) Can manage their config and custom files.

+Passwords security:
+All passwords are encrypted and hashed using `bcrypt` module.
+Password cannot be decoded to string, but can be brute-forced.